 Make a St. Patrick’s Day Shamrock Bowl

 After doing our trinity shamrock craft, my daughter and I were looking for more St. Patrick’s Day shamrock fun!
-As some of my Facebook fans already know, we recently had the stomach flu here, which left me with an abundance of green 2-liter ginger-ale bottles, so here’s what we did!
+Let’s dive into these fun crafts!

 Post continues after this brief information about the Catholic Icing Monthly Membership